blockdude/cop4520-assignment-01/README.md

 > make run

-This should generate a file named "primes.txt" that will contain execution time ( in seconds ), total number of primes int the below 10^8, sum of all primes below 10^8, and the 10 largest primes in said range.
+This should generate a file named "primes.txt" that will contain execution time ( in seconds ), total number of primes below 10^8, sum of all primes below 10^8, and the 10 largest primes in said range.